milessabin/shapeless/README.md

 Whilst shapeless is a somewhat "advanced" Scala library, it is a lot more approachable than many people think.
-Contributors are usually available to field questions, give advice and discuss ideas on the [Gitter channel][gitter], on [#shapeless][irc] and the [mailing list][group], and for people wanting to take their first steps at contributing we have a selection of open issues flagged up as being [good candidates to take on][lowhangingfruit].
+Contributors are usually available to field questions, give advice and discuss ideas on the [Gitter channel][gitter], and for people wanting to take their first steps at contributing we have a selection of open issues flagged up as being [good candidates to take on][lowhangingfruit].
 No contribution is too small, and guidance is always available.

 [codeofconduct]: http://typelevel.org/conduct.html
 [lowhangingfruit]: https://github.com/milessabin/shapeless/issues?q=is%3Aopen+is%3Aissue+label%3A%22Low+hanging+fruit%22